 Insurance companies have different procedures for filing an insurance claim.

 Here are useful tips that you might need in filing a wedding insurance claim:

 Read your insurance policy and take note of the risks covered by it.
-In this way, if anything goes wrong you do not have to stress and panic about the possible expenses if the specific incident is covered by your insurance.
+If anything goes wrong you do not have to stress and panic about the possible expenses if the specific incident is part of your insurance.